-1. A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

-A previously looked-after child is a child who, immediately after being looked-after, became subject to adoption, child arrangements order or a special guardianship order and includes those who appear (to the local academy board) to have been in state care outside of England1 and ceased to be so because of being adopted.

-2. Exceptional need applications must be in the form of a letter or e-mail to the local academy board of the Academy, sent via the Admissions Officer, and accompanied by the supporting information described above.

-The e-mail or letter is required in addition to the submission of a completed local authority application form.

-3. Children of staff applications must be in the form of a letter or e-mail to the local academy board of the Academy, sent via the Admissions Officer stating the name, post, and length of service of the member of staff, the name of the academy, and the child's name and date of birth.

-The e-mail or letter is required in addition to the submission of a completed local authority application form.

-4. All applications will be allocated a random number of between 1 and 8 that contains up to 7 decimal places.
-The numbers will be allocated by a computer programme and ranked from the smallest number at the top to the biggest number at the bottom.

-The randomisation process will be supervised by an independent clerk of the independent appeals panel.

-- 5. In addition to brothers and sisters, the term sibling includes half, adopted, step, or foster brothers or sisters living at the same address.
+- 1. A looked-after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - A previously looked-after child is a child who, immediately after being looked-after, became subject to adoption, child arrangements order or a special guardianship order and includes those who appear (to the local academy board) to have been in state care outside of England and ceased to be so because of being adopted. - 2.
+Exceptional need applications must be in the form of a letter or e-mail to the local academy board of the Academy, sent via the Admissions Officer, and accompanied by the supporting information described above. - The e-mail or letter is required in addition to the submission of a completed local authority application form. - 3.
+Children of staff applications must be in the form of a letter or e-mail to the local academy board of the Academy, sent via the Admissions Officer stating the name, post, and length of service of the member of staff, the name of the academy, and the child's name and date of birth. - A skill shortage for teachers is a subject / area with a recognised national shortage, and for associate staff a post which has been unstaffed over a prolonged period resulting in multiple advertisements. - The e-mail or letter is required in addition to the submission of a completed local authority application form. - 4.
+All applications will be allocated a random number of between 1 and 8 that contains up to 7 decimal places.
+The numbers will be allocated by a computer programme and ranked from the smallest number at the top to the biggest number at the bottom. - The randomisation process will be supervised by an independent clerk of the independent appeals panel. - 5.
+In addition to brothers and sisters, the term sibling includes half, adopted, step, or foster brothers or sisters living at the same address.
 It does not include cousins or other family members sharing a house. - 6.
-Straight line measurement is taken from the Ordnance Survey reference point for the home address to the main entrance of the Academy.
-'Home address' refers to the child's permanent home at the time of admission.
+'Home address' refers to the child's permanent address where they usually live with their parent or carer (the address of the person who holds parental responsibility for the child), at the time of admission.
 Where the child lives with split parents who have shared responsibility, it is for the parents to determine which address to use when applying for a school.
 Proof of residency may be required at any time during or after the allocation process.